How does a fat person get in a kayak? Everything you need to know!

 Kayaking does not demand the paddler to be thin or of a specific gender.
-Be it a male or female-heavy paddler, and anybody can ride on kayaks.
+Be it a male or female-heavy paddler, anybody can ride on kayaks.
 However, the problem stems from humiliation and accidents.

 Giving up kayaking causes no harm, but buying a smaller kayak does.
 Imagine you are a fat paddler, bought a wrong-sized kayak, and fell backward as soon as you stepped into it.